ihmeuw-msca/OneMod/docs/developer_guide.rst

 At its core, this repository is a data pipeline that sequentially performs a series of transformations on an input dataset.
 For large datasets, sequential or parallel computations necessitate some kind of automated orchestration to chunk the computation and parallelize over a distributed cluster.
-In onemod, this orchestration layer is Jobmon.
+In OneMod, this orchestration layer is Jobmon.

 .. _jobmon: